ghi-electronics/Documentation/index.md

 ![DUE Console](images/due-console.png)

+The DUE Link platform includes a scripting language called [DUE Script](~/software/due-script/due-script.md) it run internally on any [DUE-enabled hardware](~/hardware/intro.md).
+This allows the device to run standalone independent from any host.
+This very easy-to-learn scripting language is inspired by BASIC and Python, giving the user the simplicity and flexibility they need.

-[DUE Scripts](~/software/due-script/due-script.md) run internally on any DUE-enabled hardware.
-This allows the device to run standalone.
-The on-line DUE Console lets developers start experimenting with the physical world in minutes...no installation is necessary!
+The on-line DUE Console lets developers start experimenting with DUE Script and the physical world in minutes...no installation is necessary!

 [![DUE Console](images/btn-due-console.png)](~/software/console.md)